 We recognize a deferred tax asset if it is more likely than not (defined as a likelihood of greater than 50%) that a tax benefit will be accepted by a taxing authority.
 The measurement of deferred tax assets and liabilities is based upon currently enacted tax rates in the applicable jurisdictions.
-At December 31, 2015, on a consolidated basis, we recorded gross deferred tax assets of approximately \$170 million with such amount partially offset by a valuation allowance of approximately \$89 million.
+At December 31, 2016, on a consolidated basis, we recorded gross deferred tax assets of approximately \$138 million with such amount partially offset by a valuation allowance of approximately \$55 million (as described below).